cssudo/PRODIGY_CS_05/README.md

 This Python program is a simple packet sniffer that captures and analyzes network packets on a specified network interface.
 It displays various details about each packet, such as source and destination addresses, protocols, and payloads.

+## Disclaimer
+I the author of this script is not responsible for any misuse or damage caused by the tool.
+Use it at your own risk.

+## Ethical Considerations
+- Ensure you have proper authorization before using this tool on a network.
+- Respect privacy laws and regulations.
+- Use the tool for educational purposes only and avoid intercepting sensitive information without explicit consent.
+- Certainly!
+Below is a detailed description for the packet sniffer code provided earlier, formatted in a README.md file:

 ## Features

 - **Packet Capture:** Captures packets from a specified network interface.